 More detailed guidance about the process is here.

 NOTE: On December 22, 2017, Public Law No. 115-97 amended the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
 Section 13402 changed the ITC and repealed a 10% credit for non-historic buildings.
 There will be a transition rules and the amended law may affect a taxpayer's ability to take advantage of the HTC.
 Property owners interested in the HTC are strongly advised to consult an accountant, tax attorney, legal counsel, or the Internal revenue Service regarding changes to the law.

 The recent webinar by the National Trust for Historic Preservation's Preservation Leadership form titled "Coronavirus Response: The Historic tax Credit as an Economic Recovery Tool" showed how beneficial the Historic Tax Credits are.

-Above: Two work-in-progress HTC projects in Memphis.
-Left is the Crosstown Concourse, a multi-use rehab in a former Sears distribution center.
-Right is Clayborn Temple, an important building in the 1968 sanitation strike.
-It will also be a multi-use facility.
-Below: Left is an image from the August issue of Traditional Building, which has a full page add for lighting in Knoxville's Tennessee Theater.
-The property was listed in the National Register as the Burwell Building Tennessee Theater in 1982 and owners took advantage of the ITC in 2005.
+Above, left: An image from an issue of Traditional Building, which had a full page advertisement for lighting in Knoxville's Tennessee Theater.
+The property was listed in the National Register as the Burwell Building Tennessee Theater in 1982 (photo above, right from NR nomination) and owners took advantage of the ITC in 2005.
 The theater is now a vibrant part of downtown Knoxville.
-Right is a photograph from the 1982 National Register nomination.

 To receive an application and instructions for the HTC program: